ShalomObongo/StudyProgram/README.md

 - 🤖 Floating chatbot for assistance
 - 🔐 User authentication
 - 📊 OG Image generation for social media sharing
+- 📱 Progressive Web App (PWA) support
+- 🎥 YouTube video suggestions for each Q&A pair
+- 🏷️ Difficulty tagging for Q&A pairs

 ## 🚀 Getting Started